-Since 25 February 2020, HM Treasury has delegated the operation of the PWLB function to the Chief Executive of the DMO, who is also accountable for the activities of the new statutory official, the Public Works Loans Secretary, where the latter is a member of DMO staff.
+Since 25 February 2020, HM Treasury has delegated the non-discretionary operation of the PWLB function to the Chief Executive Officer of the DMO, who is also accountable for the activities of the Public Works Loans Secretary, a statutory official who is also a member of DMO staff.

 Borrowers are local authorities (plus a small number of other eligible public bodies) requiring loans mainly for capital purposes.
+HM Treasury is responsible for setting the lending framework under which the PWLB operates.
 While HM Treasury is legally required before making a loan to satisfy itself that there is sufficient security for its repayment, loans to local authorities are automatically secured by statute on the revenues of the authority, which removes the need for reference to specific revenues, assets or collateral.